-In addition, she proposed the gender-neutral title Laureate as an English alternate title for members of the Order of the Laurel and the gender-neutral title Magister as an English alternate title for any of the polling peerage orders.
+In addition, she proposed the gender-neutral title Laureate as an English alternate title for members of the Order of the Laurel and the masculine title Magister as an English alternate title for any of the polling peerage orders.
 These proposals are hereby accepted, and we direct Palimpsest to update the List of Alternate Titles accordingly.

 We thank Dame Ursula for her hard work and contributions.